pbinkley/microcopying_1940/index.markdown

 them available, is this: that a bad piece of filming may not at the moment have any effect upon the person for whom the film is in the first instance made but we never know when such a film may come to a library.
-Indeed, most of us are very <span style="page" id="page107">[p.107]</span> glad to receive film copies that have been made even though we may not have been the one that originally sought them out.
+Indeed, most of us are very <span class="page" id="page107">[p.107]</span> glad to receive film copies that have been made even though we may not have been the one that originally sought them out.
 Therefore, if bad film is made, it is going to defeat its own purpose in the end very often and there will simply be the